yhuang85/mandy/docs/_sources/physics/the-quantum-theory-of-fields.rst.txt

 Perturbation theory of S-matrix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Rather than being the epilogue of :ref:`sec_scattering_theory`, this section is more like a prelude to what comes next.
-In particular, we will work out a candidate Hamiltonian that satisfies the Lorentz invariance discussed in :ref:`sec_s_matrix_and_its_symmetry`.
+In particular, we will work out a candidate Hamiltonian that satisfies the Lorentz invariance condition discussed in :ref:`sec_s_matrix_and_its_symmetry`.

 One possible starting point of the perturbation theory is :math:`\eqref{eq_s_matrix_pre_born_approx}` together with the Lippmann-Schwinger formula :math:`\eqref{eq_lippmann_schwinger_pure}` which we recollect as follows